runtimeverification/k/k-distribution/k-tutorial/1_basic/16_collections/README.md

 Add a term of sort `Id` to the `stackFrame` operator to keep track of the name of the function in that stack frame.
 Then write a function `syntax String ::= printStackTrace(List)` that takes the contents of the `<fstack>` cell and pretty prints the current stack trace.
+You can concatenate strings with `+String` in the `STRING` module in `domains.md`, and you can convert an `Id` to a `String` with the `Id2String` function in the `ID` module.
 Test this function by creating a new expression that returns the current stack trace as a string.
 Make sure to update `isKResult` and the `Exp` sort as appropriate to allow strings as values.

 ## Sets